ClanCats/Container/README.md

     = on: 'bootstrap.post', call: 'onBootstrapPost'
 ```

-And then in your event dispatcher register all services that have the matching meta data.
+And then in your event dispatcher register all services that have the matching metadata.

 The following example shows how the implementation could look like.
 Copy pasting this will not just work.